Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 3. And observers are necessary to bring the universe into being.

 There are a few issues to this proposal.
-Firstly, there’s what can be described as the “grandfather paradox.”
-Imagine you travel back in time to when your grandfather was young, before he had children, and, for whatever reason, your actions stop him from starting a family.
-If your grandfather never had children, one of your parents—and by extension, you—would never exist.
-But if you were never born, how could you have travelled back in time to intervene in the first place?
+The first is what’s often called the “grandfather paradox.”
+Picture it: you travel back in time to when your grandfather was still young, before he ever had kids.
+For some reason, your actions prevent him from starting a family.
+If he never had children, your parent would never be born, and neither would you.
+But if you never existed, how could you have travelled back in time to interfere in the first place?
+The loop eats itself.

 How can our observation of the universe explain its fine-tuning, if the fine-tuning occurred billions of years before we were here?
 Even if we accept the possibility of two entities continually causing each other in an eternal cycle, this doesn’t clarify why such a looping system exists in the first place.

-Furthermore, this line of reasoning suggests consciousness exists in a dualistic relationship with material reality, hinting at a non-materialistic view of existence.
+Furthermore, the PAP reasoning suggests consciousness exists in a dualistic relationship with material reality, hinting at a non-materialistic view of existence.
 This challenges the naturalistic framework.

-Even when we look at the strange world of quantum mechanics, where observers seem to play a role, the usual cause-and-effect order seems to still stand.
+Even when we look at the strange world of QM, where observers can seem to play a role, the usual cause-and-effect order seems to still stand.
 For example, when an observation causes a quantum wave function to collapse—the cause (the detection of the light wave) precedes the effect (the collapse of the wave function).
+Even in the famous delayed-choice experiment, I don’t think the results show that our measurement actually changes the particle’s past.
+I suspect the “delayed choice” simply determines what information we extract from a quantum state that was already indefinite until measured.
+What looks like a “retroactive” effect is probably our classical intuition misleading us.
+The weirdness lies in how we describe it, not in time itself running backwards.
+So, to claim that consciousness triggers the existence of a finely tuned universe implies the existence of some sort of consciousness that predates our spacetime.

 The Multiverse — String Theory and Inflationary Models

-Two major cosmological models have been proposed to explain the potential origin of new universes.
+Physicists have even sketched out two major models for the potential origin of new universes.
 The first model, proposed by Andrei Linde, Alan Guth, and Paul Steinhardt, is based on inflationary cosmology (we talked about this earlier in the book).
 The second model is rooted in string theory.
 Both models were initially created to address specific challenges in physics, but they were later adapted to offer multiverse explanations for the fine-tuning observed in our universe.

 Inflationary Multiverse Model

-Supporters of this model argue that if there are countless universes out there, then everything that could possibly happen will happen somewhere.
+This can all get rather complicated.
+In terms of the fine-tuning, the core argument is that if there are countless universes out there, then everything that could possibly happen will happen somewhere.
 Even the most unlikely scenarios become inevitable when you have infinite chances to roll the cosmic dice.
-This ties into something called the anthropic principle: basically, our universe seems perfectly fine-tuned for life—not because we’re special, but because in a multiverse with endless possibilities, at least one universe was bound to hit the jackpot for life-friendly conditions.
-And lucky us—we’re living in it.
+This idea dovetails with the anthropic principle: the fact that our universe seems finely tuned to allow for life is not surprising in a multiverse.
+Out of all the possibilities, it’s only in a life-friendly universe like ours that we would find ourselves asking these questions.

 The String Theory Model